Fabianpixelking/notion-image-compressor-free-tier/README.md

-# Notion Image Compressor for Free Tier (Under 5MB)
+# Notion Image & Video Compressor for Free Tier (Under 5MB)

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.x-blue.svg)

-**Bypass Notion's 5MB upload limit** with this free, open-source image compression tool.
+**Bypass Notion's 5MB upload limit** with this free, open-source image and video compression tool.

 **Notion Image Compress for Free Tier** is a powerful Python utility designed to automatically compress and resize your images to fit perfectly within the Notion Free Tier's 5MB file size restriction.
 Whether you are a student, blogger, or productivity enthusiast, this tool ensures your high-quality visuals make it into your workspace without errors.